TVHeadend config persists after uninstall?

 Replies (2)

-RE: TVHeadend config persists after uninstall? - Added by Jonas Lang 12 months ago
+RE: TVHeadend config persists after uninstall? - Added by Jonas Lang about 1 year ago

 What source did you use to install TVH from.

-RE: TVHeadend config persists after uninstall? - Added by Delta Mike Charlie 12 months ago
+RE: TVHeadend config persists after uninstall? - Added by Delta Mike Charlie about 1 year ago

 A few random things to try: